 Need Help?
 Give Us a Call

-Service of process rules are tricky.
+Service of process rules is tricky.
 Failing to follow them can result in your case getting kicked out of court, so it is probably best to contact Speaks Law Firm, P.C., today.
 We have years of experience handling child custody issues, and we would be happy to assist in any way we can.